khaledkz/md/README.md

 WebSocket protocol has a robust JavaScript interface and as such is a natural fit for Node.js as the application server – and, for web applications with moderate transaction volumes, as the web server as well.
 When transaction volumes rise, it makes sense to insert NGINX between clients and the Node.js web server, using NGINX or NGINX Plus to cache static files and to load balance among multiple application servers.

-Tip 5 – Implement SSL/TLS and HTTP/2
+##  5 – Implement SSL/TLS and HTTP/2

 More and more sites are using SSL/TLS to secure all user interaction on the site.
 It’s your decision whether and when to make this move, but if and when you do, NGINX supports the transition in two ways: